seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 art.
 Look you, who comes here?

 **ACHILLES**
-Patroclus, I’ll speak with nobody.
+Patroclus, I'll speak with nobody.
 Come in with me, Thersites.

 *Exit*